 Don’t litter - It's easier said than done, as there are scarcely any rubbish bins on Japanese streets.
 This is because of the strict waste management laws introduced in the 1990s, to clamp down on the rising amount of garbage that the country generates every year.
 Thus, while in Japan, it might be useful to copy some of the local “life - hacks” like avoiding eating while walking (rubbish bins are usually near food stalls and vending machines) or buying products with packaging that could be disposed of long after they are consumed.

-Don’t make too much noise when in public - Our individual-centered culture has taught us that the louder we behave, the more noticeable we are to others.
+Don’t make too much noise when in public - Our individual-centred culture has taught us that the louder we behave, the more noticeable we are to others.
 In Japanese society, individualism is not that deeply rooted, hence people aren't used to acting loudly, and proving their existence to others at all times.
-As a result, disturbing the silence is considered by many as rude behavior.
+As a result, disturbing the silence is considered by many as rude behaviour.
 This is especially true for public transport, where passengers are often reminded to switch their phones to silent mode and keep their conversations quiet.